 If you are a junior high or high school teacher, you can also apply for a six-month study sabbatical for the spring semester only.

 During a study sabbatical, whether six months or a full year, teachers earn 70 percent of salary.
-During a medical sabbatical, teachers earn 60 percent of salary.
+During a health sabbatical, teachers earn 60 percent of salary.

 A study sabbatical is an opportunity to dream large.
-If you have always wanted to study or pursue a research project in another country, this could be your opportunity to do so — but be aware that courses taken in a foreign country must be at a college or university that is accredited in that country and must be courses that are approved by the New York State Education Department.
+If you have always wanted to study or pursue a research project in another country, this could be your opportunity to do so — but be aware that courses taken in a foreign country must be at a college or university that is accredited in that country and approved by the New York State Education Department.
 You must include evidence of accreditation with your sabbatical application.

 Courses must be taken during normal school hours when teachers would otherwise be at work.
 Online and weekend courses are not acceptable.
 If your superintendent does not approve your coursework or research project, you will have one week to resubmit your application.